 A gorgeous Hopi overlay eagle necklace by Ruben Saufkie.
 The feathers on either side measure just under 3.5 inches long.
 Total length of this necklace is approximately 25 inches.
 The handmade chain enables the wearer to add a chain extender or to hook the clasp and wear the necklace at a shorter length. $1,875.
 (SANTA FE)

 A gorgeous shell necklace and earring set by Joe Cate made in the 1980s.
 10 strands and approx 27 inches long.
 The earrings are 3 inches long. $1,200 for the set.
-ON HOLD (SANTA FE)
+SOLD (SANTA FE)

 (Click on image for larger view)

-Above: A handmade bead necklace from Vinita Cowboy with a vintage finish.
-A 21 inch necklace with 5 mm beads.
-SOLD (SANTA FE)
+Above: A very long handmade bead necklace from Victoria Haley-Anderson.
+A 60 inch necklace with 5 mm beads. $600.
+(TUCSON)

 At right: By Joe and Terry Reano and made of natural Lone Mountain turquoise in the 1970s.
 The double necklace is 19 inches long while the jocla earrings have a drop length of 4 inches. $2900 for the set.
 (SANTA FE) (ON LAYAWAY)